 If Alice wants to send 0.3 BTC to Frank, she pushes 0.3 BTC to Carol’s side of the channel.
 Then Carol pushes 0.3 BTC from her local balance in the channel with Frank.
 As a result, Carol’s balance remains the same: the +0.3 BTC from Alice and -0.3 BTC to Frank cancel each other out.

-Carol isn’t losing value from acting as a connection between Frank, but she is making herself less flexible.
+Carol isn’t losing value from acting as a connection between Alice and Frank, but she is making herself less flexible.
 You see, she can now spend 0.6 BTC in her channel with Alice, but only 0.1 BTC in the channel with Frank.

 You can imagine a situation where Alice is only connected to Carol, whereas Frank is connected to a much wider network.
 Carol could previously send a total of 0.4 BTC to others via Frank, but now she can only push 0.1 BTC because that’s all she has on her end of the channel.